Commands

 Executes all the commands in the list in parallel.
 Completes when all commands are completed.

-Command parallelCommand = Commands.parallel(
+Command parallelCommand = commandFactory.parallel(

 "Parallel Command",

-new TestCommand(() -> { counter.increment(); return true; }),
+new TestCommand(this.logger, () -> { counter.increment(); return true; }),

-new TestCommand(() -> { counter.increment(); return true; }));
+new TestCommand(this.logger, () -> { counter.increment(); return true; }));

 Sequential Command